Hawkins03/blockchain-messageBoard/README.md

 pretty much a member struct is just a way to transfer a new hashmap entry linking the network address of a node to its public key.
 It's not massive.

 (Note, I don't have enough practical knowledge to debate the ethics of this technology, I simply know enough to know that it's a bit of a sore subject for some people, but has real application (:D) for this and other uses).

+## TODO
+change nodes into a list of dictionaries, (username (unique), public key, ip).
+This allows hubs to distinguish who's on what network and what network id, and it allows only the username to be sent with each block.

+In addition, every 24 hours each node will reset and store the logs of the message before rebooting.
+(This will stop the lists from being massive)